CriticalFlaw/TF2HUD-Fixes/.github/ISSUE_TEMPLATE/feature-request.md

 ---
-name: Feature Request
+name: Change Request
-about: Suggest an idea for this mod.
+about: Request a change to the mod.
 title: "[REQUEST] ..."
-labels: community request
+labels: request
-assignees: ''
+assignees: 'criticalflaw'

 ---

-**Is your feature request related to a problem?
-Please describe.**
+**Describe the change request.**
-A clear and concise description of what you'd like to be added to the mod.
+A clear and concise description of the requested change.
+Please include links or screenshots, if applicable.

-**Additional context**
-Add any other context or screenshots about the feature request here.